 By default users can enroll themselves in Advanced Protection.
 If needed, you can disable this user capability.

-From the Admin console Home page, go to SecurityAdvanced Protection Program.
+In the Admin console, go to Menu SecurityAuthenticationAdvanced Protection Program.

 - Select the organization unit containing users you need to enable for enrollment.